My Depression Journal

 7. Sudden panic attacks

-An abrupt chillness and increase heart beat.
+An abrupt chilling sensation and increase heart beat.
 You know when it comes, but there’s nothing much I can do except waiting for it to go away.

 Parents are my emotional roller coaster.
 When they are sick, I feel helpless and depressed.

-And my parents are not very healthy.
+My parents are not very healthy and they don’t have health insurance.
 My grandma is 11 years on wheelchair, a father who been through amputation and following complications.

 This might be the only activity that keeps me sane.